 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 Table of Contents

 Once you’ve popped the question, be sure to throw a couple of coins in the fountain to ensure that you and your beloved always come back to Rome!

 In front of the Colosseum.

-Alternatively, if you don’t mind paying to enter Roman Forum for your proposal in Rome, head to the area in front of the Temple of Venus and Roma, which has possibly the best view of the Colosseum in Rome.
+Alternatively, if you don’t mind paying to enter the Roman Forum for your Rome proposal, head to the area in front of the Temple of Venus and Roma, which has possibly the best view of the Colosseum in Rome.

 On the Ponte Sant’Angelo.

 Steps away from the Castel Sant’Angelo sits the Ponte Sant’Angelo, which is lined with gorgeous statues of angels and is arguably the prettiest bridge in Rome.

 Add in the curving Tiber River, views of St. Peter’s Basilica in the background, and a sunrise, and it’s hard to imagine a better place to propose in Rome.

 Rome may be one of the most visited cities in the world, but there are endless beautiful Roman piazzas and streets to lose yourself in that can make for a quintessential Rome proposal without the crowds.